 Classic black-fruit, with spice and supple round soft textures.
 Subtle chocolate and eucalyptus bathe the palate.
 Great with mild cheeses, pheasant or venison

 Cabernet Franc is our signature wine.
 This variety harkens from the St. Emilion region of Bordeaux, France, a region noted for its earthy, aromatic plush wines.
 Our Cabernet Franc vines are situated on a southwest exposed slope of sandy loam terroir, a site that allows it to attain its greatest potential, producing fruit that displays the character of this varietal.

-2014 Cabernet Franc - $24.99 - The hot dry summer of 2013 has produced this spectacular vintage with incredible depth of flavor.
-Don't miss it!
+2016 Cabernet Franc - The hot dry summer of 2013 has produced this spectacular vintage with incredible depth of flavor.
+Do not miss it!

 This Cabernet Franc with its spicy cherry and cocoa exhibits clean earthy aromas that are distinctly French in style.
 Medium dark ruby color with cherry tone edges, the aromas are of subtle oak, cassis and spice.

 The front palate is young and firm with chalk and cherry dominating the mid-palate.
 The finish is persistent and ripe with soft tannins.
 Working Dog Cabernet Franc needs 2 to 5 years of cellaring to reach its potential, but can be hedonistically enjoyed now.

 Syrah was introduced to the Working Dog vineyard in 2006, and is quickly becoming a favorite!
 This grape is planted around the world, and is popularly known in the wines of the Northern Rhone, and as Shiraz in Australia.
 We love the smooth tannins and lively fruit that allow this grape to be enjoyed young.